 Decoupling in its essential, fullest form insulates a utility's revenue collections from any deviation of actual sales from expected sales.
-The cause of the deviation - e.g., increased investment in energy efficiency, weather variations, changes in Full decoupling can be likened to the setting of a budget.

-economic activity - does not matter.
+The cause of the deviation - e.g., increased investment in energy efficiency, weather variations, changes in economic activity - does not matter.
 Any and all deviations will result in an adjustment ("true-up") of collected utility revenues with allowed revenues.
 The focus here is delivering revenue to match the revenue requirement established in the last rate case.